Judi Greenwald is the Executive Director of the Nuclear Innovation Alliance.

 Patrick has worked in the commercial nuclear sector as an engineer with MPR Associates in Alexandria, VA.
 His nuclear experience includes safety assessments of modifications at existing nuclear power plants, design evaluations of components at new nuclear power plants, and co-authoring an ERPI report on transitioning existing baseload nuclear power plants to flexible power (or load following) operations.
 Prior to working at MPR Associates, Patrick received his B.S. and M.S. in Mechanical Engineering from Carnegie Mellon University in 2012.

-Victor Ibarra Jr. is an Analyst for the Nuclear Innovation Alliance where he leads research and advocacy related to state-level advanced reactor policy and legislation.
+Victor Ibarra Jr. is an Analyst for the Nuclear Innovation Alliance where he works on a variety of nuclear innovation projects and leads research and advocacy related to state-level advanced reactor policy and legislation.

 Before joining the Nuclear Innovation Alliance, Mr. Ibarra spent his time working as a Health Physicist for the UT Health Science Center in Houston, TX where he focused on using his background in radiological science to protect people and the environment from the potential hazards of radiation.
 He also brings in experience from NASA, the Texas Commission on Environmental Quality, the Comanche Peak Nuclear Power Plant and brings in nuclear science and technology policy experience by having previously served as Chair for the Texas Nuclear Engineering Student Delegation and as a Delegate for the U.S. Nuclear Engineering Student Delegation.